cestastanford/historical-us-city-populations/README.md

 ## Description of the Data

 The primary source for this data was a US Census Bureau dataset of ~7500 incorporated cities whose populations surpassed 2500 people at some point in their existence.
-Additional cities were added from a variety of sources including Jan Lahmeyer (http://www.populstat.info/), and state data centers.
+Additional cities were added from a variety of sources including State Data Centers (Oregon, California, and Iowa) and Jan Lahmeyer (http://www.populstat.info/).
+We welcome additional contributions from local sources and other state data centers we did not consult.
+Please see list of state-based sources for possible additions to this data (link).

+Cities were first noted in the US Census dataset when they passed the 2500 person threshold; additional cities below that threshold have been added on an spotty basis from State Data Centers or Populstat (Jan Lahmeyer).
+Those sources also provide populations for cities before they reached the 2500 threshold and for dates when they dropped below it later, but the coverage for these is uneven.

+Disagreements between population values from different sources were reconciled in an rational but ad-hoc manner, giving preference to the US Census Bureau data unless a finer precision number was available from an alternative source, the general population trend indicated otherwise, or the Census data appeared inaccurate in another way (e.g. typos).

+Populstat data (Jan Lahmeyer) includes roughly 300 CDPs, MCDs, Townships and historical places not noted in the US Census dataset.
+Special care should be taken when using these as they are incomplete and may double count populations noted in incorporated cities in the Census data.

 Census-derived entity names are those as of Census 2010.
 It should be noted that some entities had name changes, so may have multiple records to cover different time spans.
 If a place had a substantial population in early decades and then no longer has data, it may be due to a name change, disincorporation, annexation by another city, or change in universe criteria between 1940 and 1950, i.e., focus on incorporated places rather than all large urban places.